Vincit/multi-user-test-runner/README.md

 This definition can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.

+## Role Aliasing and Multi Role Support

+The role definitions don't have to use the exact same role as the role enum has.
+By implementing the `AbstractUserRoleIT#stringToRole(String)` method appropriately the role definitions can have any value which is then mapped to the real role.

+Role aliasing feature can be used to implement a simple support for multiple roles per user.
+Mapping the role definitions to multiple roles can be done for example in `AbstractUserRoleIT#createUser(String, String, String, ROLE, LoginRole)` method.

 ## Ignoring a Test Method for Specific User Definitions

 It is possible to run certain test methods with only specific user definitions by adding `@TestUsers`